August 20, 2018

 If the university proceeds to a formal investigation, the Reporting Party and the Respondent are notified of the investigation and the charged policy violations.

 The Respondent is also provided information about the policy, procedural protections, support resources, and appropriate referrals.
 The Respondent will also be given a date by which they must contact the investigator.
 Respondents who do not respond to the notification within the designated time frame or who cannot be contacted after reasonable attempts remain subject to an investigation and any sanction imposed as a result of a finding of responsibility.
+The university may place a hold on Respondent’s registration or transcript release during the investigation.
 See Procedural Protections section above.

 It is the responsibility of the university, not the parties, to gather information and interview witnesses.

 The investigator will meet separately with the Reporting Party and Respondent.
 If not previously provided, each party is given a summary of procedural protections (see section VII), the investigative process, avenues of appeal, and information about available resources.

 Written statements are not accepted in lieu of interviews of parties and witnesses by the Title IX Office.

 The investigator will ask both parties for all information related to the alleged prohibited conduct; including names of witnesses, documents, emails, texts, social media posts, photographs, the existence of video footage, and call logs.
 Information may be presented by the parties until Evidence Review.

 During the course of the investigation, the investigator may identify additional witnesses and gather supplemental evidence.

 Students, staff, and faculty have the responsibility to participate fully and truthfully in University investigations